FPGA-Research-Manchester/FABulous/docs/source/fabric_definition.rst

    N2BEG0,S2END1 # U-turn
    N2BEG0,LB_O   # route LUT B output north

-The directory where the ``INCLUDE`` is relative to where the list file is located.
+The directory defined by the ``INCLUDE`` keyword is relative to where the list file is located.
 For example if the file is located at ``foo/bar/far.list`` then the load directory will be pointing to ``foo/bar/../include/Bar.list``.

 Adjacency lists are better for specifying and maintaining the connections while an adjacency matrix is better for monitoring and debug.